KeatonTech/Angular-2-Page-Slider/README.md

 	* Input property
 	* Boolean, defaults to true
 * **overlayIndicator:** When true, renders indicator above the page content.
 	* Input property
 	* Boolean, defaults to true
+* **enableSideClicks:** When true, clicking near the edge of a page will cause page navigation.
+	* Input property
+	* Boolean, defaults to true